serverlessworkflow/specification/specification.md

 }
 ```

-After the merge the state data should be:
+After merging the state data should be:

 ```json
 {